yosemitebandit/vebsite/content/notes/machine-learning.md

 * in Ng's examples, we have a weight vector where the first element, `W0`, is a bias term -- he points out you shouldn't penalize `W0` during regularization but instead just penalize the large multiplicative weights

+### neural networks
+* Ng points out that hidden layers are kind of like learned features -- like how we previous had to deliberately engineer features by combining preexisting features into new polynomials, the network can now combine the original features in new ways via the weights